wendymunyasi/alcohol-tracker-api/README.md

 #  BAC Tracker App.
-This is is an API for storing client's email address for a BAC Tracker app and built using Django Rest Framework.
+This is an API for storing client's email address for a BAC Tracker app and built using Python and Django Rest Framework.

 ##  Getting Started